apoulain22/TutorialDoc/docs/source/tutorialbl.rst

 Global stability analysis
 --------

-To compute the biglobal stability analysis of a boundary layer, go to the file **biglobal.py**.
+To compute the biglobal stability analysis of a boundary layer, go inside the file **biglobal.py**.

 Select the number of eigenvalues to compute: